fastrgv/hbox/README.md

 ### Six working together

-Finally, the round robin regimen that initially includes the first 5 of 6 measures, and eventually drops 2,3,4, &5, and adds #6, somewhere beyond the halfway point since corrals, blocked rooms & boxes must eventtually be permitted at the end of the reverse game, i.e. near the beginning of a forward game.
+Finally, the round robin regimen that initially includes 6 measures, and eventually drops 2,3,4, &5, somewhere beyond the halfway point since corrals, blocked rooms & boxes must eventtually be permitted at the end of the reverse game, i.e. near the beginning of a forward game.

 So after the "halfway" only 2 measures still operate: pri1, pri6.
 I found that the 6th measure was still needed after the halfway point in the solution process.